Skip to main content

 }

-Along with these type definitions, there are two relevant exported members (functions), both of type StableMatcher.
-They are: STABLE_MATCHING_SOLUTION_1 and FLAWED_STABLE_MATCHING_SOLUTION_1.
+Along with these type definitions, there are two relevant exported members (functions), both of type StableMatcherWithTrace.
+They are: STABLE_MATCHING_SOLUTION_1_TRACE and FLAWED_STABLE_MATCHING_SOLUTION_1_TRACE.
 They are used inside the provided tests (oracle.test.ts) to check against your solution.

 Their implementations are obfuscated inside of stableMatching.js.
 Looking at their source code would be counter-productive to the assignment and not particularly useful as the auto-grader will tests your oracle against numerous correct and incorrect solutions to the problem.